-Qube's three associates in the Ports & Bulk division delivered mixed underlying results in the period.
+Qube's three associates in the Ports & Bulk division delivered mixed underlying results in the financial year.

-Australian Amalgamated Terminals (AAT) increased its earnings from the prior year due to its management of Appleton Dock as a result of the closure of the Webb Dock East competing facility and growth in motor vehicle import volumes.
-However, project cargo and roll on roll off equipment volumes were below expectations, particularly in Brisbane, due to a decline in major new projects which is not expected to improve significantly in the medium term.
+Australian Amalgamated Terminals ('AAT') increased its earnings from the prior year due to its management of Appleton Dock as a result of the closure of the Webb Dock East competing facility and growth in motor vehicle import volumes.
+However, project cargo and roll-on/roll-off equipment volumes were below expectations, particularly in Brisbane, due to a decline in major new projects which is not expected to improve significantly in the medium term.